cloudwego/sonic-rs/README.md

 - For the `from_slice` and `dom_from_slice` interfaces, validate UTF-8 in default.
 If users make sure that the json is utf-8 valid, recommended use the `from_slice_unchecked` and `dom_from_slice_unchecked`.

-- For the `get` and `lazyvalue` related interfaces, due to the algorithm design, these interfaces are ***only suitable for use in valid-json scenarios***, and we will not provide UTF-8 validation in the future.

 ### About floating point precision